Solar eclipses in history

 The solar eclipse has been the center of attention in history and is linked to many myths and traditions.
 These days it is still a special occasion for eclipse enthusiasts all over the world.
-This article looks at the brief history of the eclipse.

-The eclipse in Chinese history
+The solar eclipse in Chinese history

 As far back as 2800 BCE the ancient Chinese observed a rhythm in the occurrence of solar eclipses, although they believed a dragon was devouring the sun.
 Chinese astrologers wrote of an eclipse occurring more than 4000 years ago.
 Historians and astronomers believe that it was an eclipse that occurred on October 22, 2134 BCE.
 According to legend, two astrologers at the time, Hsi and Ho, were executed because they failed to predict this eclipse.